History of the Haber process: New apparatus

 The program was in jeopardy, and six months after the problem first appeared, there were still no viable and permanent solutions.
 Finally, it was Bosch that found one: separating the two functions offered by the reactor shell.
 The reactor shell serves to (1) maintain internal pressure, and (2) prevent the diffusion of the gaseous mixture outside of the reactor.
 A reactor with two walls, nested together like Russian dolls, makes it possible to separate both functions.
-Hydrogen diffuse across the inner walls and sees its pressure greatly reduced on the other side, where it is much less likely to corrode the interior shell.
+Hydrogen diffuses across the inner walls and sees its pressure greatly reduced on the other side, where it is much less likely to corrode the interior shell.
 To facilitate the flow of hydrogen, the exterior walls are engraved with small gutters on their inner faces.
 On the other hand, it was possible for hydrogen to accumulate between the two walls.
 Bosch wondered how to prevent the risk of explosions caused by such pockets.
 The solution came to him when he realized that hydrogen could escape through the outside walls without significantly reducing the pressure in the reactor.
-He had small holes driller in the outer surface.
+He had small holes drilled in the outer surface.
 Bosch claimed that this solution was still in use in 1931.
 It was also possible to reduce corrosion by circulating nitrogen gas between the two walls.

 Several members of Bosch's team were veterans of the era where BASF had created various dye synthesis processes, including indigo.
 They knew that the development of an industrial process could take years, and so were not particularly disappointed when problems arose.
 However, the program moved forward regularly, which maintained the morale of the employees.